felipereisdev/dtmoney/README.md

 ## License

 This project is under license from MIT.
-For more details, see the [LICENSE](LICENSE.md) file.

 Made with 💜 by <a href="https://github.com/felipereisdev" target="_blank">Felipe Reis</a>